HUSTzoulab/OGPCH/README.md

 Matlab code for genetic marker selection using linear programming and Python code for evaluating selected genes.

-The version of Matlab is R2020a, the required toolkit: cplex12.10
+The version of Matlab is R2020a, the required toolkit: cplex12.10 The version of Python is 3.10.2, the required module: numpy, pandas, scipy, sklearn, matplotlib, seaborn

 There are four main functions for finding markers using MATLAB.
 First, OGPCH.pre_OGPCH_FLAT(dataset,cons=5000), data preprocessing and saving the variables required for subsequent solving.